isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Discipline in Meridian.md

   <li>LEAD and take care of your surrounding</li>
 </b></ol>

-These 3 rules are guided by the <b>Code of Conduct</b> below which states clearly the boundaries of acceptable conduct in school and in society.
+<p>These 3 rules are guided by the <b>Code of Conduct</b> below which states clearly the boundaries of acceptable conduct in school and in society.</p>

 ![](/images/CCE/Discipline%20in%20Meridian/Code%20of%20Conduct%20(1).jpg)